AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection: Methodology

-To break through the performance bottlenecks of traditional pure visual feature mapping under extreme physical conditions, the proposed AULLM++ framework abandons the end-to-end black-box regression paradigm.
-Instead, it deconstructs the mapping function $\mathcal{F}$ into three synergistically computed stages: visual evidence construction, structural instruction modeling, and large model logical deduction.
+To address the bottlenecks of traditional pure visual feature mapping under subtle micro-expression signals, the proposed AULLM++ framework reformulates the end-to-end black-box regression paradigm.
+Instead, it decomposes the mapping function $\mathcal{F}$ into three stages: visual evidence construction, structural instruction modeling, and LLM-based structured inference.
 The information flow of the entire system is illustrated in Fig.~\ref{fig:framework}.
 Specifically, in the visual evidence construction stage, the input video sequence is fed into a Multi-Granularity Evidence-Enhanced Fusion Projector (MGE-EFP).
 This module independently extracts and disentangles mid-level high-frequency features and high-level abstract semantics.
-Following adaptive feature fusion, the system compresses the multi-dimensional spatio-temporal features into a compact visual content token aligned with the hidden dimension of the large model.
-In parallel, for structural instruction modeling, a Relation-Aware Action Unit Graph Neural Network (R-AUGNN) instantiates predefined natural AU correlations into a sparse prior topology.
+After adaptive feature fusion, the system compresses the multi-dimensional spatio-temporal features into a compact visual content token aligned with the hidden dimension of the large model.
+In parallel, for structural instruction modeling, a Relation-Aware Action Unit Graph Neural Network (R-AUGNN) instantiates predefined AU correlations into a sparse prior topology.
 Combined with the micro-visual features from the current instance, the network adaptively infers an instruction token containing dynamic interaction weights.
-Ultimately, during the logical deduction and regularization stage, the visual content token and the structural instruction token are seamlessly embedded into a structured text prompt.
-The large language model receives this joint prompt and performs deep causal deduction under the strict physical constraints of the instructions.
-Furthermore, the system activates the CCR mechanism during training, applying adversarial interventions to force the model to learn consistent causal logic and enhance cross-domain robustness.
+Finally, during the structured inference and regularization stage, the visual content token and the structural instruction token are embedded into a structured input prompt.
+The frozen large language model receives this joint prompt and models the structured token sequence for AU prediction.
+During training, CCR applies targeted structural perturbations to encourage AU-specific structural sensitivity and enhance cross-domain robustness.